Site logo

 Barcelona offers an engaging mix of a relaxed lifestyle and an innovative business environment, making it one of the most attractive destinations in Europe for those looking to start their professional career.
 The city also boasts a great cultural heritage and an active social scene that highlights sports, beaches and excellent food.
 Adding the high-quality health services and amazing travel connections on top, it’s no wonder that Barcelona is a top choice when it comes to searching for internships and placements abroad.

-There are two types of internships in Spain: Student internships and Graduate internships.
+There are two types of internships in Spain: Student internships and graduate internships.
 Student Internships (often called placements) form part of a degree programme and are regulated by an agreement between the university and the company offering the internship.
 Graduate Internships aren’t as strictly regulated, and therefore individuals can apply to the company of their choice.

 Doing an internship or work placement in Barcelona is an incredible opportunity for your future career as it is one of the world’s leading cities in terms of innovation, and in attracting talent and foreign investment.
-All interns are guaranteed to leave Barcelona with highly desired skills as well as knowing how to work in a multicultural environment, things that most employers look for in potential candidates.
+All interns are guaranteed to leave Barcelona with highly desired skills as well as knowing how to work in a multicultural environment, things that most employers look for in candidates.

 Internships in Barcelona